KarnvirBining/Space_Invaders_10/README.md

+# Project Name

-Team Name: Ben Ten
+Team Name: ?

-Team Members: Rehan Theiveehathasan, Puru Jetly, Karnvir Bining
+Team Members: ?, ?, ?

-This project is a re-implementation of Space Invaders.
+This project is a reimplementation of ...

-The folders and files of this project are as follows:
+The folders and files for this project are as follows:

-Doc - documentation for the project code - implementation
+Doc - Documentation for the project

-ProjectSchedule - scheduled events of the project

-ReferenceMaterial - all referenced material and code

-src - source code
+Code - Implementation